 D2: Develop capability for sub-surface research and data gathering

-➤ The joint submission for the subsurface research vessel has been approved by all Director-Generals and a presentation was made during the last LCC meeting.
-Inputs and questions are being addressed by the group which were raised during this presentation.
+➤ The joint submission for the subsurface research vessel has been approved by all Director-Generals.
+The proposal to be discussed with National Treasury.

 E1: Achieve a streamlined and efficient E2E institutional structure for regulation of oil and gas